-- 1. Copy the folder containing the firmware upgrade files to a USB drive. - 2.
-Open the wiring compartment and insert the USB drive into the service port.
+1. Copy the folder containing the firmware upgrade files to a USB drive.

 If the transmitter is in a hazardous area, do not remove the housing cover while the transmitter is powered up.
-Failure to follow these instructions can cause an explosion, resulting in serious injury or death.
+Failure to follow these instructions can cause an explosion resulting in injury or death.